solana-labs/solana/book/src/terminology.md

 A proof which has the same format as a storage proof, but the sha state is actually from hashing a known ledger value which the storage client can reveal and is also easily verifiable by the network on-chain.

+## fee account

+The fee account in the transaction is the account pays for the cost of including the transaction in the ledger.
+This is the first account in the transaction.
+This account must be declared as Credit-Debit in the transaction since paying for the transaction reduces the account balance.

 ## finality

 When nodes representing 2/3rd of the stake have a common [root](terminology.md#root).